Project 2: Access controls

 $ sudo aa-genprof p2

-This command will as you to “Scan” and “Finish”, after which it will create the file /etc/apparmor.d/home.<yourusername>.p2 containing the default policy
+This command will offer you an opportunity to “Scan” and “Finish”.
+You can press “Finish” or “F” to exit, and it will create the file /etc/apparmor.d/home.<yourusername>.p2 containing the default policy.

 }